Coupled Vlasov and non-Newtonian fluid dynamics: existence and large-time behavior: Global-in-time existence of weak solutions

 For the kinetic components, the uniform bounds on $f_k := f^{n,\e}_k$ and its velocity moments allow us to apply the velocity averaging lemma (Lemma \ref{vel_av}), yielding strong compactness of $\rho_{f_k}$ and $m_{f_k}$.
 Hence $\mathcal{T}$ is compact. \end{proof}

 The above estimates and compactness properties allow us to employ Schauder's fixed point theorem and obtain the existence of a fixed point: \begin{lemma} Let $T > 0$ and $p > \frac85$.
-Then there exists a solution $(f^{n,\e}, w^{n,\e})$ to the regularized system \eqref{reg_eq_k}--\eqref{reg_init}, which satisfies the following estimates: \bq \eq \end{lemma} \begin{proof} The $L^r$ estimate for $f^{n,\e}$ easily follows from the standard estimate.
-The energy inequality is obtained by testing the kinetic and fluid equations with $|v|^2$ and $w^{n,\e}$, respectively, and using the definition of the forcing term:
+Then there exists a solution $(f^{n,\e}, w^{n,\e})$ to the regularized system \eqref{reg_eq_k}--\eqref{reg_init}, which satisfies the following estimates: \bq \eq \end{lemma} \begin{proof} We first construct a solution on a sufficiently small time interval.
+From Lemma \ref{dec_bdd} and Proposition \ref{PA.1}, we first observe that, for fixed $n$ and $\e$, the image of $\mathcal T$ satisfies

+for some $\alpha>0$, where $C_0$ depends on the regularized initial data, $n$, and $\e$, and $C_T$ remains bounded as $T\to0$.
+Hence, by choosing $R>0$ sufficiently large and then choosing $T_*>0$ sufficiently small, we have